faceyspacey/respond-framework-docs-old/README.md

 }
 ```

-And then extracting used chunks from state (yes, Respond is aware of your Webpack chunks):
+And then extracting used chunks from state (yes, Respond is aware of chunks generated by your bundler):

 *server/serverRender.js:*
 ```javascript